AWARDS

 with Thomas Davis

-The High School Comeback Player of the Year Award is given annually to a senior football player who has not only excelled on the football field but has also overcome medical adversity.
-The 2022 recipient is Anthony Owens, a cornerback from William A. Hough High School.
+The Thomas Davis Comeback Player of the Year Award is presented annually to a senior football player who has excelled on the gridiron while also overcoming medical adversity.
+The 2025 recipient is Dom Davis, an offensive lineman for Kings Mountain High School.

-It is with great pleasure that the Charlotte Touchdown Club and Novant Health Sports Medicine present Anthony Owens with this year’s Thomas Davis Comeback Player of the Year Award.
+The Charlotte Touchdown Club and Novant Health Sports Medicine are proud to present this year’s Thomas Davis Comeback Player of the Year Award to Kings Mountain High School’s Dom Davis.